Muyal-Jub/jub-ai/Readme.md

       {"workspace": "<catalog>", "user": "<token_user>"}
     ```

     Once the file has been uploaded it needs to be specified in the json with the instructions.
-In this case, the dataset will be in the data lake of xel, and it is specified as follows:
+In this case, the dataset will be in the data lake of jub ai, and it is specified as follows:

     ```json
       {"data_map":{"data":{"token_user":"<token_user>","catalog":"<catalog>","filename":"<name of the dataset>"},"type":"LAKE"}}
     ```

   + Using the Acquisition _BB_ to access remote or local datasets (in localdata folder).
-In this case, since an acquisition BB will be used to obtain the data, xel is not required to provide input data.
+In this case, since an acquisition BB will be used to obtain the data, jub ai is not required to provide input data.
 This is specified in the statement json as follows:
     ```json
       {"data_map":{"data":,"type":"DUMMY"}}
     ```